janezd/orange-lecture-notes-web/README.md

         ├── chapter3
             ├── index.md

-When defining a book you can include a list of chapters in the book's frontmatter.
-Chapter names must match folder names in the chapters folder.
+When defining a book you can include a list of chapters in the book's front matter.
+Chapter names must match folder names in the chapters folder:
 ```
 ---
 title: 'Single-Cell Gene Expression Analysis'